Phoenix Bicycle Accident Lawyer

 There are some cases where someone may have breached their duty, but it was not the fault of an accident.
 Additionally, someone may attempt to pass off injuries that were pre-existing, or that happened after the accident as related to the accident.
 As long as connections can be shown, then negligence on the part of the defendant is established, and damages may be collected.

+When you are hurt in a bicycle accident, you deserve compensation.
+Hire a bicycle accident lawyer at Bleaman Law Firm, PC, right away.
 The exposure that comes with cycling, the speed at which you can travel, and the bulk and mass of automobiles can create a dangerous combination.
 It’s always a shame when someone seeking fresh air and exercise is left with medical bills, lost wages, and pain and suffering.

 Often, these accidents are the product of careless, negligent drivers or someone else with a duty to the road.
 The costs that the cyclist bears are the responsibility of those who caused the accident and injuries.
 In most cases, it will be the negligent party’s insurance provider that is responsible for paying for these losses.

 It often becomes necessary to use the legal system to seek what you need.
 Sometimes, just the legitimate threat of going to court is enough to inspire a reasonable offer.
 On other occasions, though, it’s necessary to court.
+Our bicycle accident firm has extensive courtroom experience at the Maricopa County Superior Courthouse, and we have a reputation for getting as much money as possible for our valued Phoenix bicycle accident clients.

 Testimonials